bodrick/awesome/README.md

 *   [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) - There can be more than Notion and Miro.
 AFFiNE(pronounced \[ə‘fain]) is a next-gen knowledge base that brings planning, sorting and creating all together.
 Privacy first, open-source, customizable and ready to use.
 *   [chartdb/chartdb](https://github.com/chartdb/chartdb) - Database diagrams editor that allows you to visualize and design your DB with a single query.
 *   [raidendotai/cofounder](https://github.com/raidendotai/cofounder) - ai-generated apps , full stack + generative UI
 *   [langfuse/langfuse](https://github.com/langfuse/langfuse) - 🪢 Open source LLM engineering platform: LLM Observability, metrics, evals, prompt management, playground, datasets.
-Integrates with LlamaIndex, Langchain, OpenAI SDK, LiteLLM, and more. 🍊YC W23
+Integrates with OpenTelemetry, Langchain, OpenAI SDK, LiteLLM, and more. 🍊YC W23
 *   [elevenlabs/elevenlabs-js](https://github.com/elevenlabs/elevenlabs-js) - The official JavaScript (Node) library for ElevenLabs Text to Speech.
 *   [ryo-ma/github-profile-trophy](https://github.com/ryo-ma/github-profile-trophy) - 🏆 Add dynamically generated GitHub Stat Trophies  on your readme
 *   [TriliumNext/Notes](https://github.com/TriliumNext/Notes) - Build your personal knowledge base with TriliumNext Notes